 I introduced a series of writing exploring the role of the oft neglected dead in Scottish folk magic.
 If you haven’t read it I suggest you have a wee read.
 It sets the tone of the rest of the series.
 Due to the amount of lore and other related bits of information this article is quite dense.
-A fuller exploration of the subject of death and folklore requires more writing than I feel I’m capable of in a web format. (and maybe more than you’d like to read- It needs chapters).
-To keep the flow a little easier I haven’t referenced academically but written the odd note here and there which you’ll find when you click on > 1.
+A fuller exploration of the subject of funerary customs, death and folklore requires more writing than I feel I’m capable of in a web format. (and maybe more than you’d like to read- It needs chapters).
+To keep the flow a little easier I haven’t referenced academically but written the odd note here and there which you’ll find when you click on > [footnote] These are the footnotes.
+I’ve hopefully managed to find a way you can read them as you go along and cut your brain load [/footnote].
 I also have highlighted relevant reading as I’ve gone along and happy to discuss sources if you’re interested.

 Nowhere, even in modern times, do religious ritual and custom retain a stronger hold on the majority of mankind than at the crisis of death and burial.